salesforce/CodeTF/README.md

 - **Fine-Tuned Models**: We furnish fine-tuned checkpoints for 8+ downstream tasks.
 - **Utility to Manipulate Source Code**: We provide utilities to easily manipulate source code, such as user-friendly AST parsers (based on tree-sitter) in **15+ programming languages**, to extract important code features, such as function name, identifiers, etc.

-Important notes:
-- CodeTF is designed to complement and enhance the capabilities of [HuggingFace Transformers](https://huggingface.co/docs/transformers/index), rather than replace it.
-It serves as a specialized layer specifically tailored for code intelligence tasks, such as fine-tuning language models with code-specific features and evaluating on well-known code intelligence benchmarks.
-If users require more customization, they are encouraged to write their own training code from scratch.
-- CodeTF leverages the powerful functionality provided by [Accelerate](https://github.com/huggingface/accelerate) for both inference and training.
-With Accelerate, users do not need to manually manage GPUs or CPU devices for most operations, allowing for a streamlined and efficient workflow.

 The following table shows the supported models with sizes and the tasks that the models support.
 This is a continuing effort and we are working on further growing the list.

 | Model      | Type              | Size                                      | Tasks                                                                                      |